 The very name derives from the word mahis, which the natives of Haiti, meant "life-sustaining".
 Maize cultivation was already fully established in America when European settlers arrived.

 The natives based their nutrition on it and complemented it by growing beans and squash.
 (Besides food supplement, corn stalks allowed beans to twist around them and squash leaves prevented the development of herbs on the ground.)

-By these cultivation technique they could produce some types of very productive foods without a full-time dedication and very easily to be stored.
+By means of these cultivation technique, they could produce some types of very productive foods without a full-time dedication and very easily to be stored.

 Today, corn is cultivated in almost all parts of the world, provided they have an irrigation system or spring rains necessary for a proper growth.

 Uses of Corn

 Corn cobs hanging to dry has been a traditional practice in the cereal producing areas

 Corn is, along with rice and wheat, a major food grown in the world.
 Its use not only focuses on human consumption but on part of animal feed since corn constitute an important ingredient in the composition of feed for pigs, poultry, and cattle.
 Corn stalks, once separated the cobs, can be used as animal fodder.

 From this plant many different soft drinks and alcoholic beverages are obtained: a Guatemalan drink, called pinolate (corn flour, sugar and water), the Costa Rican or Honduran pinolillo (corn flour and cocoa), the Mexican atole (corn flour, water, milk and sugar) or other alcoholic beverages called chichas.

 Besides corn grain, corn flour is extracted for making corn bread, corn cakes, arepas, oji, or other baked goods.